hst12/Starfield-Creations-Mod-Manager-and-Catalog-Fixer/Documentation/Readme.txt

 You can also launch the game from within the Load Order Editor.
 Set the game version in the Tools menu first - it defaults to Steam.

 Command line options - not case sensitive:
--noauto Clears all the auto check boxes.
-This will stop any auto repair functions from running automatically when the tool starts.
+-noauto Clears all the auto settings
--auto Sets recommended auto check boxes.
+-run runs the game
--runSteam or -runMS Starts the tool with whatever auto settings were used last then launches the game.
+-reset Clears app preferences

 Example: "Starfield Tools.exe" -auto -runSteam will run auto checks and launch Starfield Steam version.